Skip to content

 • --specialist selects a compiled specialist definition to launch from directly. --name is required when launching from --specialist.

-• --force [keep-stale|clean] is also available here and behaves the same as on agents launch, but only for the current easy-instance launch.
+• --force [keep-stale|clean] applies only to the current easy-instance launch.
 Bare --force means keep-stale, which stops the predecessor and reuses the predecessor managed home while leaving untouched stale artifacts alone.

 • --force clean stops the predecessor and removes predecessor-owned replaceable launch artifacts before rebuilding.
 Shared mailbox message history and unrelated operator-owned paths are preserved.